Why the “Design of Experiments (DoE) in Practice” course?

-Stricter quality requirements and cost considerations make it increasingly important to approach a research or experiment in a structured manner.
+From stricter quality requirements and cost considerations, it is becoming increasingly important to take a structured approach to a research or experiment.
 A final product usually has to meet many quality requirements, and if that does not succeed immediately, there are many (often dozens of) process parameters with which this can be adjusted.
 But these process parameters can influence each other and the different quality requirements in many ways, which makes optimization complex.
 It pays to think carefully about optimization experiments in advance.
 In this course you will learn how to use statistical methods and software to extract a maximum of information from a minimum of experiments, so that all quality requirements can be met simultaneously in a short period of time.
 This saves time and costs and reduces the risks of failure.

 For whom is this course intended?